-Proposals for such activities must be submitted to the assistant superintendent at least 30 days prior to the date of the proposed activity.
+Fund-raising activities not included in the semi-annual fund-raising plan will be reviewed on a case-by-case basis.
+Proposals for such activities must be submitted to the assistant superintendent 30 days prior to the date of the proposed activity.
 Emergency requests will be considered on a case-by-case basis.
-Proposals submitted shall include the following information:
+Proposals submitted shall include the following information (See Exhibit GE-E-2):